NoopDawg/pestle_tools/README.md

   Pestle can be used in two modes, either installed into the virtual environment, or run from the repository.
-  Because the repo becomes dynamic with the addition of new tools to be editted and potentially committed to the repo, the latter option is heavily recommended.
+  Because the repo becomes dynamic with the addition of new tools to be editted and potentially committed to the repo, the latter option is recommended for developing tools.
+When running tools, using the setup.py install is better as it allows access from outside of the pestle_tools directory.

   **Setup**
   within the pestle_tools directory is a script `run_pestle` that is a shortcut from the traditional